SOARZx1/soarin/README.md

 # soarin
-These projects are all beginner level for me to build a strong foundation and a first step within the coding journey
+These projects are mostly at a starter/fundmental level for me to develop a strong foundation and refine problem solving skills using different kinds of tools.